sunjuice2022/jr-git-intro/second.md

-this is a new folder after the first commit
+this is the second folder after the four commits